 Unless you know a little something about decorating and color choices, I recommend a light neutral color for the walls, but its totally up to you.
 I don’t know about you, but I prefer carpet in my bedroom.
-Even if my bedroom were a wood or imitation wood floor, I would have a very large rug to soften the look and for warm feet.
+Even if my bedroom were a wood or imitation wood floor, I would have a very large rug to soften the look and for warming my feet.
 Getting out of bed in the morning and having my feet touch the wood floor, is just not right — but that’s just me.

 If your house is carpeted or at the very least your bedrooms are carpeted, you will probably choose color design according to your carpet color.
 Then again, you may change the carpet color in your bedroom if you are doing a total redo of YOUR bedroom.
 Whatever you decide, consider the carpet color when choosing your bed cover color, throw pillows, and drapes (if you are using drapes as your window covering).

 Balancing Your Colors

 I was listening to a webinar from a professional home decor designer.
 She said, there should be a balance of light and dark.
 Dark will draw you in, as if to anchor the room.
 When a room is all white, and I’ve seen it, your eyes tend to just roam around the room.
 There is nothing there to focus on.
 If you were to add just one throw pillow with color, even if pastel, your eye will eventually focus on the object that is darker than white.

 Get the walls and flooring done.
 If you are going this along as a novice, get ideas from magazines and photos from the internet.
 Pinterest is a good place to start looking for photos of tastefully decorated bedrooms.

 Unless you have the money to make an addition or are able to convert a bedroom to a walk in, you’ll have to make do with what you have and make the best of it.
 For smaller closets, you may want to invest in storage containers, maybe some built in shelves.